davycheng123/Assignment-1/assignment-1.md

     | `c3.large`  | 1434.46 event/sec |  710.19 MiB/sec    |

     > Region: `N. Virginia`.
 Use `Ubuntu Server 20.04 LTS (HVM)` as AMI.
+    > CPU performance of `t2.small` is significantly lower than the other 2, given that it has fewer vCPU than them.
+    > However, `t3.medium`'s CPU performs better than `c3.large` despite they both have 2 vCPUs.
+    >
+    > For the memory, `t2.small` has 2GiB, `c3.large` has 3.75GiB, and `t3.medium` has 4GiB.
+    > Although the memory performance ranking corresponds to the growth of the memory size, it is not linear and `t3.medium` clearly has a much higher memory performance.

 ## Question 2: Measure the EC2 Network performance